Painting vs. Staining Your Deck

 How to Stain a Deck

-While it may seem fairly straightforward, staining your deck can be involved and complicated.
+While it may seem pretty straightforward, staining your deck can be involved and complicated.
 If you plan on DIY-ing the staining process, here are the steps you should follow.

-2. Make any necessary repairs: After clearing off the deck, scrutinize it for any loose boards or rotted pieces of wood.
-Now is the time to replace or fix any boards that need it, so your stain job is consistent and your deck is in good shape.
-Find any protruding nails and pound them in, and sand down any splinters or rough spots on the deck.
-You want a smooth surface for the stain to adhere to.
+2. Make any necessary repairs: After clearing off the deck, scrutinize it for loose boards or rotted pieces of wood.
+Now is the time to replace or fix any boards that need it so your stain job is consistent and your deck is in good shape.
+Find protruding nails, pound them in, and sand down any splinters or rough spots on the deck.
+You want a smooth surface to which the stain can adhere.

 3. Use a deck cleaner or power washer: A deck cleaner is a solution applied with a large brush or broom, then washed off with a regular garden hose.
-A power washer uses high-powered water sprays to wash away extra dirt, grime or previous layers of stain.
-Unless you have experience with this step, you should consider hiring a professional for the power washing.
-If the deck doesn’t get clean enough, the stain will not adhere as well and will not look as nice.
-And if the power washing is too overzealous, the wood of the deck can splinter even more, causing rough spots and further damage to the deck.
+A power washer uses high-powered water sprays to wash away extra dirt, grime, or previous layers of stain.
+Unless you have experience with this step, you should consider hiring a professional to do the power washing.
+If the deck doesn’t get clean enough, the stain will not adhere or look as nice.
+If the power washing is too overzealous, the deck’s wood can splinter even more, causing rough spots and further damage to the deck.

 5. Carefully apply the stain: Prep the stain according to the package directions to ensure a consistent color application.
-Carefully spread the stain over a small area of the deck with a large roller, watching for any drips or areas of pooling or puddling.
-Go back over the same area, or have a second person do so, with a smaller brush.
+Carefully spread the stain over a small deck area with a large roller, watching for any drips or areas of pooling or puddling.
+Return to the exact location, or have a second person do so with a smaller brush.
 This step makes sure the stain spreads evenly.
 Repeat this process until you have covered the whole deck with stain.
 Use smaller brushes for corners and railings.

-6. Apply a second coat and let dry: Depending on your stain and the state of your deck, you may need a full second coat, or another coat only in certain areas.
+6. Apply a second coat and let dry: Depending on your stain and the state of your deck, you may need a full second coat or another coat only in certain areas.
 Carefully apply another thin layer for a second coat as needed and wait for everything to dry completely.
-When the stain is fully dry, remove any protective sheets from surrounding vegetation and rinse off.
+Remove protective sheets from surrounding vegetation when the stain is dry, and rinse off.

 The deck staining process can be complicated, especially for the inexperienced.
-A simple mistake or step missed could mean an unprofessional look or extra money spent on fixing problems or redoing the entire deck.
-If you don’t know what stain to use on a deck, or you want a clean look and the job done right the first time, we highly recommend hiring a professional deck stainer.
-Save your back, eliminate the extra stress and let the pros handle everything for you.
+A mistake or missed step could mean an unprofessional look or extra money spent on fixing problems or redoing the entire deck.
+If you don’t know what stain to use on a deck or want a clean look and the job done right the first time, we highly recommend hiring a professional deck stainer.
+Save your back, eliminate the extra stress, and let the pros handle everything.

 Professional Painting and Staining in Kansas City